About Universal Directory and user profiles

 Disclaimer: While some functions (namely string) work in other areas of the product (e.g., SAML 2.0 Template attributes and custom username formats), not all do.

 Expressions are useful for maintaining data integrity and formats across apps.
-For example, you might wish to use an email prefix as a username, bulk replace an email suffix, or populate attributes based on a combination of existing ones (e.g., displayName = lastName, firstName).
+For example, you might want to use an email prefix as a username, bulk replace an email suffix, or populate attributes based on a combination of existing ones (e.g., displayName = lastName, firstName).

 Okta allows you to handle the most demanding username requirements.
 Constructing custom Okta user names or application user names with Okta's data and expression language is easy.